Devon1337/EconomyBot/README.md

 ##### Note: this is just the start of a project.
 There is not a program ready for release.
-All the code is basically 1.0
+THIS IS ALL CRUDE CODE

 ## I do not recommend downloading due to its inability to start fully yet.
 Most of the starting code is compiled differently.
 I will have a download link when it is ready.